sahearn/Personal-Outlook-Calendars-Read/README.md

 ### OAuth
 Next, Graph requires standard OAuth implementation, but there are some initial one-time steps.
 Rather than build a login page I used a device code flow - this was also ideal for later script (re-)use.
 See `token_init.php`.
 Edit as appropriate, then run:
-1. `php token_init.php auth`, which displays an authorization URL, plus a unique code.
+1. `token_init.php auth`, which displays an authorization URL, plus a unique code.
 This will authorize access to the new app.
-2. `php token_init.php fetch`, which makes an OAuth call for an access_token and makes an initial `calendarView` API call.
+2. `token_init.php fetch`, which makes an OAuth call for an access_token and makes an initial `calendarView` API call.

 After this, only a refresh token is necessary for any subsequent calls.
 Take note of file paths, since the token is stored in the filesystem.
 Adjust this as desired.